Smaug123/WoofWare.Expect/README.md

 * The snapshot updating mechanism *requires* you to use verbatim string literals.
 While the test assertions will work correctly if you do `snapshot ("foo" + "bar" + f 3)`, for example, the updating code is liable to do something undefined in that case.
 Also do not use format strings (`$"blah"`).

+# Output formats

+* The `Diff` module provides a Patience diff and a Myers diff implementation, which you can use to make certain tests much more readable.
+* The `GraphViz` module provides `render`, which renders a dot file as ASCII art.
+You will need `graph-easy` to use this feature.

 # Licence

 MIT.